ProvableHQ/leo/documentation/guides/devnet.md

 The height of the chain will increase as blocks are produced.
 At various different heights, a new consensus version will activate, which will unlock various features that have been implemented as the Aleo network has matured.
 By default, snarkOS built with `--features test_network` will fast forward to the highest `ConsensusVersion` on a Testnet ledger within a few blocks.
 You can get more insights by calling `curl localhost:3030/testnet/version`.

-If you want more customization, e.g. to test out behaviour on an older `ConsensusVersion`, you can pass a comma-separated list of consensus heights via the `--consensus-heights` flag (e.g. `0,1,2,3,4,5,6,7,8,9,20,$((2**32 - 1))` - note that the list must be of lenght equal to the number of consensus versions defined in the VM.
+To test an older `ConsensusVersion`, pass a comma-separated list of heights with `--consensus-heights`.
+For example, use `0,1,2,3,4,5,6,7,8,9,20,$((2**32 - 1))`.
+The list length must equal the number of consensus versions in the VM.

 Each time you stop and restart the chain, the prior state and history will be saved.
 You can clear any prior history by passing the `--clear-storage` flag: